Guest network still "broadcasting"

 Please help me if you can!:

-On my Amplifi HD, my guest network is OFF.
+in my Amplifi HD settings, my guest network is OFF.

-But if I analyse my networks I can still see my guest network SSID based on MAC address (with and without hide guest SSID)
+But if I analyse my networks I can still see my guest network SSID based on MAC address (with and without hide guest SSID setting).

 Can I turn it off completely? or is it a bug should I report it?